Connecting the time evolution of the turbulence interface to coherent structures

 A connection between local interface shape and nearby vortical structures was already established in \citet{neamtu2019lagrangian}.
-This is confirmed in figure \ref{fig:fig2} where we observed that part of the bulges of the TNTI are filled with vortical structures.
+This is confirmed in figure \ref{fig:fig3} where we observed that part of the bulges of the TNTI are filled with OECSs.
 We now examine how the area change of the TNTI is related to the nearby coherent structures.

 As a first step, we focus only on the structures that shape the TNTI, that is, on the structures that are positioned `sufficiently' close to the TNTI.
 To this end, we compare the size $R$ of the structures with the minimum distance $\min(d)$ between the boundary of the structure and the TNTI.
 If the ratio $\min(d)/R$ is smaller than a threshold (here fixed at $1.5$), the structure is selected and discarded otherwise.
 The particular value of the threshold was chosen by observing that beyond this limit, the correlation between the structure position and the local interface evolution weakens considerably.
 In order to determine $R$, we fit an ellipse to the boundary of each structure and compute $R$ as the mean of the minor- and the major-axis of the ellipse.
-To give an impression of the typical size of the structures, we show the PDFs of the size of OECSs near the TNTI, normalized with the Kolmogorov length scale ${\eta}$ for all the flow cases in figure \ref{fig:fig7}a.
+To give an impression of the typical size of the structures, we show the PDFs of the size of OECSs near the TNTI, normalized with the Kolmogorov length scale ${\eta}$ for all the flow cases in figure \ref{fig:fig9}(a).
 As can be seen, all three PDFs have a similar behavior, increasing rapidly from the minimum value of $R/{\eta} \approx 5$ to the position of the peak at about $R/{\eta} \approx 10$.
 The PDFs then decrease more slightly up to the highest values at about $R/{\eta} \approx 50$.